wduquette/pen/devnotes/Date Formatting.md

 ## Relevant Conversions

+**Note:** The actually implementation differs from this.
+See the `DateFormatter` Javadoc for the final details.

 | Symbol | Meaning | Type | Example |
 | ---- | ---- | ---- | ---- |
 | `E` | era | text | `AD` |